yOoMarvin/semaps-react/README.md

 # Semaps - A semantic approach to maps 🌍

-This is a student project, done durin the HWS18 at the University of Mannheim.
+This is a student project, done during the HWS18 at the University of Mannheim.
 Semaps fetches different datasets of the semantic web and looks for common places in cities.
 So you can find what is important for your next city trip!
-Of course, we're using the beautyful Mannheim as a starting point!
+Of course, we're using the beautiful Mannheim as a starting point!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).